pretoriusdre/resume/README.md

 # Interactive Resume

-This repository is for a Resume that allows content structured in a hierarchical tree to be interactively explored.
-The resume can be printed to conventional page size.
+This repository is for an interactive, web-based Resume.
+The content is stored in a hierarchical tree, which can be interactively explored.
+Rich content such as images, videos, or other interacitve elements are supported.
+Despite this, CSS rules ensure that the resume can be printed to conventional A4 page size.